Domicilium Decoratus

 Domicilium Decoratus: Hillcrest Estate, Beverly Hills, California is a 2006 book on interior design by noted designer Kelly Wearstler, featuring her own home in Beverly Hills, California as the subject of the book.

 History

 HarperCollins published Kelly Wearstler's Domicilium Decoratus in 2006, a style book featuring photographs of her Beverly Hills mansion and herself dressed in evening gowns.

+Reception

 David Colman of The New York Times described it as "a kind of lavish brochure for Ms. Wearstler's vision (she has a fabric line and has carpet, furniture and china lines in the works), which involves a decadent Hollywood riposte to Martha Stewart's stolidly tasteful East Coast domesticity."